 Applying for a Special Event Station

-Application for a Special Event Station should be made to Ofcom, the UK communications regulator responsible for managing amateur radio licensing.
-A letter of variation will only be issued to individuals who hold a current UK Full licence or as a variation to a Full (Club) Licence.
+Applications for Special Event Stations (SES) should be made to Ofcom, the UK communications regulator responsible for managing amateur radio licensing.
+A Notice of Variation (NoV) will only be issued to individuals who hold a current UK Full licence or a Full (Club) Licence.
 Applications for a standard SES can be made and issued via the Ofcom online licensing system.

 Things to Remember